 All that’s left to do is convert the indices into the pixel coordinates of the tile, which is done by multiplying the x and y indices by the tile size, and our tiling loop is done!

 Note: All of this rendering code will be placed within our main loop, similar to lesson 1.

 Our foreground image is drawn the same as before, centered in the screen.

 We’ll then present the renderer and wait a few seconds before exiting just as we did in Lesson 2.

 Clean up is the same as in lesson 2 with one added line to quit SDL_image by calling

 If everything went well you should see this draw to your window.

 If you have any issues check your error log and check back through the lesson.
-Feel free to post any questions you may have below.
+Feel free to send an email or tweet for any questions you may have.

 I’ll see you again soon in Lesson 4: Handling Events!